FH.40 on the ground with a wing mounted

 As a result, in the summer of 1944, work on the Hawker-Hillson FH.40 Hurricane was stopped due to the lack of real prospects.
 New equipment was removed from the prototype and then used as a flying laboratory for other research.
 According to some reports, a few months later, the next test flight ended in an accident, after which the plane was not restored.
 The slip-wing kit was apparently scrapped immediately after the project was closed.

 Thus, two F. Hills & Sons projects did not leave the development and testing stage.
-The potential customer in the person of KVVS initially had limited interest in this proposal, and after testing it completely lost it.
+A potential customer in the person of KVVS initially had limited interest in this proposal, and after testing it completely lost it.
 By the time the experienced FH.40 appeared, the KVVS already had modern machines with high performance that did not need an additional "sliding" wing.
 Work on this topic was stopped and never resumed.